Study abroad packing tips

-As much as you are excited to try the flavorsome Irish Coffee or the yummy French Pastries, there will come a time when you’ll crave for your favorite Indian snacks.
+As much as you are excited to try the flavorsome Irish Coffee or the yummy French Pastries, there will come a time when you’ll crave your favorite Indian snacks.
 It doesn’t hurt to pack a box of namkeen or some Salted butter cookies in your suitcase.
 They might add a couple of extra pounds to your bag, but one bite of it, and you will feel the comfort of home.

 Roll your clothes!
 Yes, you heard it right.
-Fold your clothes in the smallest size possible and try fitting it in the bag.
+Fold your clothes in the smallest size possible and try fitting them in the bag.
 This makes it much more organized and saves a lot of room in your suitcase.

 Know about the Currency used:

 One important thing to be done is to open a local bank account at your study destination.
-Get suggestions from your university or from some friends about the student-friendly banks, as those would benefit you by offering special student services.
+Get suggestions from your university or some friends about the student-friendly banks, as those would benefit you by offering special student services.

-Moreover, it is useful for easier transactions when you take up a part-time job or shop things online, and send gifts to home, etc.
+Moreover, it is useful for easier transactions when you take up a part-time job or shop things online, send gifts to home, etc.

 In-Flight Entertainment and Comfort: